zwave-js/zwave-js-ui/docs/getting-started/other-methods.md

 ## NodeJS or PKG version

-The most complex way to run zwave-js-ui is on bare metal.
+The most complex way to run Z-Wave JS UI is on bare metal.
 To do so, you can use the packaged version (you don't need NodeJS/yarn installed) or clone this repository and build the project:

 - For the packaged version: